 Uniform & Team History

-Originally from Miami, this famous barnstorming team from the Negro Leagues moved to Cininnati in 1943.
-The Ethiopian Clowns were heralded more for their on-field shenanigans than their stellar play.
+Originally from Miami, this famous barnstorming team from the Negro Leagues moved to Cincinnati in 1943.
+The Ethiopian Clowns were heralded as much for their on-field shenanigans as their stellar play.

 Oldtime Game History

 Worn by former Red Sox pitcher Dennis “Oil Can” Boyd in 2004.
 He was to have pitched one inning; instead, he worked four innings, the only blight on his record being a home run by Zak Farkes of Harvard.